anbro95/Article/README.md

 ## About The Project

-This REST API can be called Medium clone.
-It represents web-application that provides such functions:
+This REST API provides such functions:

 * CRUD for articles, users, users' jobs, categories of articles.
 Endpoints for adding new job to user, adding new followers to user
 * After saving new user in database an email will be sent to him